INJURED DUE TO A SLIP, TRIP OR FALL?

 In fact, our Senior Associate Joseph Morrison served as counsel of record in a VerdictSearch recognized Top 5 Texas Premises Liability verdict in Texas one year.

 What should you do immediately after a slip and fall accident?

 Do you have a premises liability or a negligent activity claim?

 The first thing to establish is if you have a premises liability or a negligent activity claim.
 This short video explains the difference between the two.

 When you slip and fall on someone’s property in Dallas, whether it’s a local park, government building, private or public business, or just another person’s home, how and where the accident occurred depends on which body of law governs your case.

-If you were hurt at the same time the negligent act or omission occurred you have a negligent activity claim.
-That’s significant because proving the defendant breached a duty of safety in a slip and fall case is less difficult with regard to negligent activity claims than in premises liability.
+If you were hurt at the same time the negligent act or omission occurred, you have a negligent activity claim.
+That’s significant because proving the defendant breached a duty of safety in a slip and fall case is less difficult in negligent activity claims than in premises liability claims.

 All you have to prove is:

 - The defendant owed a general “duty” of care (as measured by what a reasonably prudent ordinary person or business would do (or not do) under the same or similar circumstances);